annie-are-you-ok/www.annieboskova.co.uk/content/blog/FTSE-Market-data-cleansing/index.md

 ---
-title: FTSE Market - Data Cleansing
+title: FTSE Market - Data Cleaning
-summary: L4 Data Analysis Bootcamp with Cambridge Spark - Data Cleansing Assignment. #shows on the homepage
+summary: L4 Data Analysis Bootcamp with Cambridge Spark - Data Cleaning Assignment. #shows on the homepage
 date: 2024-04-19
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image: